 Where to look for alternative quotes

-When it comes to your practice insurance, always opt for an advice service.
-Your practice has many variables that need covering, and this is an area that needs specialist support from people who understand the peculiarities of a dental business.
+If you're a GP or dentist looking at your practice insurance, always opt for an advice service.
+Your practice has many variables that need covering, and this is an area that needs specialist support from people who understand the peculiarities of a medical or dental business.

 Sometimes it helps to have someone who can take this off your hands and look at the best options out there for you.